 The Salem High School Alumni Association (SHSAA) began on June 14, 1882, when 33 Salem High School alumni met with several of their former teachers.
 The next year the association's tradition of holding an annual reunion banquet started with a dinner at the high school.

 For the first 16 years of the scholarship program, a single student was selected to receive a scholarship.
 The fourth alumni scholarship recipient was Charles E. Burchfield, who, after his graduation in 1911, attended the Cleveland Institute of Art.
 He is regarded as one of America's finest watercolor painters.
 In 1912 Esther Gearhart was the first female recipient of an SHSAA scholarship.
 (In fact, of those first 16 single recipients, 8 were female.)
-In 1914 Clement Charles Johnson was SHSAA’s first African American scholarship recipient.
-The first African American engineering graduate of Michigan Agricultural College (Michigan State University), Johnson was recognized as America’s first African American automotive engineer and one of its first rocket-research engineers.
+Two years later in 1914, Clement Charles Johnson was SHSAA's first African American scholarship recipient.
+Johnson, who would become the first African American engineering graduate of Michigan Agricultural College (Michigan State University), has been recognized as America's first African American automotive engineer and one of its first rocket-research engineers.
 A scholarship/mentoring program at MSU was instituted in his name.

 Much of what is known about the association and Salem High School during the 20th century is due to the excellent recordkeeping of Laura Mae Hovermale Whinnery '30.
 For many years Mrs. Whinnery collected and carefully archived information about SHS classes, sports, extracurricular activities, and alumni.
 Many wonderful items—newspaper clippings, photographs, and memorabilia—preserved by Mrs. Whinnery were donated to the association and are now on display at the association's office at 330 East State Street.

-Beginning in 1984, the association has employed office coordinators to manage its busy office.
-Robert Dixon '40 served in this capacity from 1984 to 1995; Henrietta Hilliard Kilbreath '42 from 1995 to 1998; and Helen Potter Hayes '57 from 1998 to the present time.
-In 2011 Sharon Schmidt Walker '67 became the assistant office coordinator; since 2013 she and Hayes have shared duties as co-coordinators.
+Beginning in 1984, the association employed office coordinators to manage its busy office.
+Robert Dixon '40 served in this capacity from 1984 to 1995; Henrietta Hilliard Kilbreath '42 from 1995 to 1998; and Helen Potter Hayes '57 from 1998 to December 2017.
 The office staff keeps the database of graduates' names and addresses up to date, supplies information and other assistance to class reunion planners, collects and archives information about SHS and its alumni, records contributions, corresponds with donors, and coordinates the twice yearly mailing of the association's newsletter.

 BOARD of TRUSTEES